K546152/debian-dwm-bootstrap/README.md

 # 5. Wallpaper
 I set wallpaper to the `debian.jpg` in the repo.

-Set the wallpaper to whatever you liek using `feh --bg-fill /path/to/your/image.jpg`.
+Set the wallpaper to whatever you like using `feh --bg-fill /path/to/your/image.jpg`.

 # 6. DWM Patches
 Patch your DWM visting [DWM Patches](https://dwm.suckless.org/patches/)!!